mohsenasadi501/DataStructureAlgorithm/README.md

 - Compilers

 - Compression(Mp3 ,..)

-**Different Types of Binary Search Tree:**
+**Different Types of Binary Tree:**

 ![binarySearchTreeType.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/binarySearchTreeType.png)

 1. **Full Binary Tree**

    We have a full binary tree when every node of the tree has two or zero children.

 2. **Complete Binary Tree**

    A complete binary tree is formed when every level of the tree is completely filled, except possibly from the last one.
 Also, the last level has all nodes as left as possible.

 3. **Perfect Binary Tree**

-   We get a perfect binary tree when all internal tree nodes have two children, as well as all leaves, are uniformed by having the same depth.
+   We get a perfect binary tree when all tree nodes have two children, as well as all leaves, are uniform by having the same depth.

 4. **Balanced Binary Tree**

    A balanced binary tree is formed when the tree’s height is O(Log n), with n being the number of nodes.
 We will explain this later on with AVL and Red-Black trees which are the most commonly used balanced binary search trees.

 #### Binary Search Tree